Diablo IV: How to Build Falling Star Arbiter Paladin for T4

 Mode: Single player, MultiplayerView: Bird view / IsometricTheme: Action, Fantasy

-The ugly version of this build shows up in the middle of a Torment pull: Arbiter form falls off, your movement collapses, the screen stops exploding, and suddenly a setup that looked broken a second earlier feels ordinary.
-The strong version fixes that one problem.
-If you are looking for the current Diablo 4 Paladin Falling Star Arbiter Build (Arbiter of Justice), the answer is to build around near-permanent Arbiter uptime through Falling Star, then let Wing Strikes and Blessed Hammer do the clearing while your auras and Vulnerable scaling carry the damage.
+The ugly version of this build shows up in the middle of a Torment pull: Arbiter form falls off, your movement collapses, the screen stops exploding, and a setup that looked broken a second earlier suddenly feels ordinary.
+The Falling Star Arbiter Paladin fixes that one problem.
+The plan is to keep Arbiter form up almost permanently by triggering it through Falling Star, then let Wing Strikes and Blessed Hammer clear while your auras and Vulnerable scaling carry the damage.

 Advertisement

-• Main engine: Falling Star repeatedly triggers Arbiter form and Wing Strikes.
+• Engine: Falling Star repeatedly triggers Arbiter form and Wing Strikes.

-• Main damage: Arbiter Wing Strikes, supported by Blessed Hammer and Vulnerable scaling.
+• Damage: Arbiter Wing Strikes, supported by Blessed Hammer and Vulnerable scaling.

-• Best support weapon: Herald’s Morningstar if you want stronger Blessed Hammer crit pressure.
+• Support weapon: Herald’s Morningstar for stronger Blessed Hammer crit pressure.

-• Trap to avoid: stacking attack speed as if wings behaved like a normal basic attack build.
+• Biggest trap: stacking attack speed as if wings were a normal basic-attack build.

-Why Falling Star and Arbiter of Justice work so well together
+Why Falling Star and Arbiter of Justice work together

 Arbiter of Justice is the reason this build exists.
-The Ultimate has a long base cooldown, but the payoff is huge: it transforms your Paladin into Arbiter form for a 20-second base duration, grants 100% movement speed through Seraph’s Wings, boosts Wing Strikes by 200%[x], and makes nearby enemies Vulnerable.
-That means your form is giving you mobility, damage, and one of the best damage multipliers to scale around at the same time.
+The Ultimate has a long base cooldown, but the payoff is large: it transforms your Paladin into Arbiter form for a 20-second base duration, grants roughly 100% movement speed through Seraph’s Wings, boosts Wing Strikes, and makes nearby enemies Vulnerable.
+In one button you get mobility, damage, and a strong multiplier to build around.

 The upgrades matter too.
-Reach of the Law lets Wing Strikes apply Judgement, which is a big part of why Arbiter-based setups snowball inside packs.
-Divine Intervention adds a short ascension window and rains down Blessed Spears before you land, then leaves enemies Vulnerable for four seconds on landing.
-In practical terms, that gives you a safer re-entry, a bursty opener, and another reason to land directly on the pack instead of beside it.
+Reach of the Law lets Wing Strikes apply Judgement, which is a big part of why Arbiter setups snowball inside packs.
+Divine Intervention adds a short ascension window and rains Blessed Spears before you land, then leaves enemies Vulnerable on landing.
+In practice that gives you a safer re-entry, a bursty opener, and another reason to land directly on the pack instead of beside it.

-Falling Star is what turns that Ultimate from a powerful cooldown into an Endgame strategy.
-Once unlocked, it can trigger Arbiter form and Wing Strikes on cooldown, which is why all the strong versions of the build chase near-constant form uptime.
-The goal is not just “use Arbiter often.”
+Falling Star is what turns that Ultimate from a powerful cooldown into an endgame engine.
+Once unlocked, it can trigger Arbiter form and Wing Strikes on cooldown, so the whole build chases near-constant form uptime.
+The goal is not just to use Arbiter often.
 The goal is for Arbiter form to feel like your default state.
-That is why cooldown reduction beats flashy side stats.
-Every second shaved off Falling Star and your form cycle keeps the entire build online.
+That is why cooldown reduction beats flashy side stats: every second shaved off your form cycle keeps the entire build online.

 Advertisement